optilude/xlsx-template/README.md

 * Added the imageRatio parameter like a percent ratio when insert images. (#121)
 * Add new substitution for images. (#110)
 * Fixing Defined Range Name with Sheet Name. (#150)
+* Add binary option for copySheet : for header/footer in UTF-8 (#130)

 ### Version 1.3.0
 * Added support for optional moving of the images together with table. (#109)